Back to Writing

 • Cons: Minimal maintenance for a separate package.

-It turned a vague architectural question into something we could decide.
+It turned a vague question into a clear decision.

 How It Works

-• CLI Tools: Scripts that call list_projects, list_sessions, and get_session from the SpecStory API.
+• CLI Tools.
+Scripts call list_projects, list_sessions, and get_session from the SpecStory API.

-• Agent Instructions: A CLAUDE.md file that teaches the agent how to use these tools.
+• Agent Instructions.
+A CLAUDE.md file teaches the agent to use these tools.

 The agent fetches context on its own.
-It sees project history, filters sessions, and reads transcripts to answer my questions.
+It scans project history, filters sessions, and reads transcripts to answer my questions.

 Beyond Code